ckieras/CSCI-125-Python-Project/README.md

 extra1=extra.replace('67214, 67856, 9/30/2016','67214, 9/30/2016; 81 FR 67856, 9/30/2016')
 finalextra=extra1.replace('68984, 69002, 10/5/2016','68984, 10/5/2016; 81 FR 69002, 10/5/2016')
 extratable2=finalextra.split('; ')
+#this adds the information at the bottom of the table to the dictionary
 for item in extratable2:
     for b in range(len(item)):
         if item[b]=='F' and item[b+1]=='R':